by Albert Steg

 Detail from The American Home, Dec.
 1930.

 None of this is to say all cubes in 1930 were of this style — only that the style described here seems to have been a common one for the time based on surviving examples.
-For example, at below left, a detail from a feature on gift ideas for the Christmas season shows a pair of doubling cubes matching the 1930 numeral style, but with a different orientation of numerals — and the two cubes in the picture don’t even match each other!
+For example, at below left, a detail from a feature on gift ideas for the Christmas season shows a pair of doubling cubes closely resembling the black cube in the group above, but with a different orientation of numerals — and the two cubes in the picture don’t even match each other!
+The vendor of this early cube is identified in the photo caption as longstanding New York retailer Hammacher, Schlemmer & Company.

 Doubling Cube illustrations in Bond, July (left) and December (right) 1930.